Stacks Image 592

 Every landscape is a palette of abstracts and fragments, a personal collection of glimpses bathed in the light of the seasons.

-We will seeks clues in this landscape for answers to the unanswerable, to what happened here, to what acts precipitated the loss of loved ones and ultimately to find our own place of comfort, hope and inspiration.
+We will seek clues in this landscape for answers to the unanswerable, to what happened here, to what acts precipitated the loss of loved ones, and ultimately to find our own place of comfort, hope, and inspiration.

-The mining legacy of scaring and ultimately reclaiming the land, provides for a rich vocabulary of forms e.g. berms, ridges, glades, clefs, faults etc, each conceptually linked to the idea of caring for, and healing of the earth.
+The mining legacy of scaring and ultimately reclaiming the land provides for a rich vocabulary of forms e.g. berms, ridges, glades, clefs, faults etc, each conceptually linked to the idea of caring for and healing the earth.

 Descriptive Narrative